piyushpatel2005/django-examples/bookmarks/README.md

 - Add social authentication using Google
 - Add ability to create profile when using social authentication and add it to the social auth pipeline in `settings.py`
+- Create images app to bookmark images
+- Create image model with many to many relation with user